 The Hankyu Line for Osaka-Umeda Station

 If you are traveling from central Kyoto, you might consider taking a Limited Express train on the private Hankyu Line to Osaka-Umeda Station.
 You can board trains at Kyoto-Kawaramachi or Karasuma Stations.
-This will get you to Osaka-Umeda Station (right beside Osaka Station) in around 40 minutes and cost you only 400 yen.
+This route will get you to Osaka-Umeda Station, right beside JR Osaka Station, in about 40 to 42 minutes for 410 yen.

 Key Destinations